yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - Seeking to a <ins>time</ins> marks every message received before the time as acknowledged and every message after the time as unacknowledged
 - can set a topic message retention policy. max and default is 7 days

-## Parallet Data Processing - Cloud Dataflow
+## Parallel Data Processing - Cloud Dataflow
 - Dataflow is the GCP managed version of Apache BEAM (aka **B**atch/str**eam**).
 It is auto-scaling, serveless/no-ops.
 - Natively integrates with Pub/Sub, BigQuery
 - Connectors available for Bigtable, Apache Kafka
 - Pipelines must be located with a single region

 **Key Terms**

 Element = single entry of data (i.e. a row of data) PCollection = Distributed data set, data input and output ParDo = a type of transform applied to individual elements.
 ParDo is good for filtering/extracting elements from a large group of data